ACHKHE/achkhe.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-achraf is a professor of artificial intelligence at FAU {style="text-align: justify;"}
+achraf is a Research associate in control engineering at FAU {style="text-align: justify;"}